KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

     param( [PSTypeName('My.Object')]$Data )

 Powershell will then require that the object be of the type you specified.
-It will throw a validation error if the type does not match automattically to save you the step of testing for it in your code.
+It will throw a validation error if the type does not match automatically to save you the step of testing for it in your code.
 A great example of letting Powershell do what it does best.

 ## Function OutputType

-You can also define an [OutputType](https://technet.microsoft.com/en-us/library/hh847785.aspx) for your advanced functions.
+You can also define an `OutputType` for your advanced functions.

     function Get-MyObject
     {